...Community and Families...Social Action and Tzedakah...Classes...Membership...FAQ...

 Havurat Shalom is a community where people celebrate with each other in good times and support each other in hard times.
 We have danced at Jewish weddings and commitment ceremonies, watched the naming of babies, and rejoiced over each other's accomplishments.
 We also have come together for Kaddish minyans, visited each other during illness, and helped each other in times of need.

 The Havurah is a welcoming place for families of all kinds.
-We often have fun and educational children's programming on Shabbat and holidays, and we invite children's active participation in the Havurah.
+We welcome singles, families of all configurations and interfaith families.
+We sometimes offer Shabbat childcare.
+There are children's play rooms on the second floor and a play structure in the back yard.
 Please see our services and events page for more information about this programming.

 Havurat Shalom and its members have been involved with many kinds of social action over the years, including the sanctuary movement, helping homeless people, and the disability rights movement.
 Our Tzedakah Fund helps further the cause of tikkun olam (repairing the world) by making annual donations to various organizations.

-Havurat Shalom offers public classes on a wide variety of topics of interest to the community.
-Please see our class schedule for a listing of our upcoming classes.
+Havurat Shalom periodically offers public classes on a wide variety of topics of interest to the community.
+Please see our calendar of events for a listing of our upcoming classes.

 Here are some questions we often get asked about the Havurah: